-In this type of roof, a pair or roof is used to give slopes on either side of the roof.
+In this couple roof, a pair or roof is used to give slopes on either side of the roof.

-The ridge is common to both latter and one end of each pair placed on the ridge and the other end is notched made for wooden wall plates that lie on the upper part of the masonry wall.
+The ridge is common to both latter, one end of each pair placed on the ridge, and the other end is notched made for wooden wall plates that lie on the upper part of the masonry wall.

 Couple roof wall plate level is limited to 3.6 because of its tendency to stretch and affect the wall supporting the wall plates.